-- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. [help] - 3) Proposed measures to reduce or control noise impacts, if any: [help]
+- What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Hanson Rd is the primary roadway adjacent to the site.
+Traffic on the roadway is the largest noise source in the immediate vicinity of the project site. - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site. [help] All noise generated by the project will be typical to the construction and long term uses of a typical residential development. - 3) Proposed measures to reduce or control noise impacts, if any: [help]